creating and initializing List in same time

 will throw UnSupportedOperationException if you try

-to add or remove element from List.
+to add or remove elements from the List.

-same line in Java.
-This is a great tip which can save lot of coding time if
+That's all on this Java tip about how to create and initialize a List in the same line in Java.
+This is a great tip that can save a lot of coding time if

 Other Java Collection tutorials